-I should mention that I also ended up saving around $15,000 in International tuition fees when I applied my previous coursework to my new major! *Domestic or International?
+I should mention that I also ended up saving around $15,000 in international tuition fees when I applied my previous coursework to my new major!

 Lastly, as a transfer student, it was also important for me to stay on track timewise.
 Transfer credits allowed me to truly continue my studies—because nothing you learn is ever wasted.

 Below are 3 proactive steps you can take to maximize your transfer credits: